 Celebrate the strength and selflessness we find in each other.

-Samaritan Counseling Center of the Fox Valley present the 2021 Selfless Samaritan Awards given in honor of people and groups who’ve stepped up to care for neighbors and strangers in extraordinary ways during the past year.
-Nominations are open now through March 31.
+Samaritan Counseling Center of the Fox Valley presents the 2022 Selfless Samaritan Award for someone who stepped up to care for neighbors and strangers in extraordinary ways during the past year.

 ABOUT SAMARITAN COUNSELING CENTER